otherland/christianity/content/unlocking-the-power-of-the-word-of-knowledge-a-comprehensive-guide-for-christian-believers-1722088588.md

 Category: Spiritual Life/Spiritual Gifts
 Slug: unlocking-the-power-of-the-word-of-knowledge-a-comprehensive-guide-for-christian-believers
 Tags: examples of the gift of knowledge, what is the word of knowledge, knowledge of the word, signs you have the gift of knowledge, meaning of word of knowledge, what is a word of knowledge, what is word of knowledge, word of knowledge meaning, spiritual life, spiritual gifts
+Description: The word of knowledge is a spiritual gift mentioned in the Bible specifically in 1 Corinthians 128 It is a supernatural revelation or insight into a specific situation or information that is not known through natural means This gift allows individuals to receive divine knowledge about a person event or
 ---

 The **word of knowledge** is a spiritual gift mentioned in the Bible, specifically in [1 Corinthians 12:8](https://www.bibleref.com/1-Corinthians/12/1-Corinthians-12-8.html).
 It is a supernatural revelation or insight into a specific situation or information that is not known through natural means.
 This gift allows individuals to receive divine knowledge about a person, event, or circumstance to bring understanding, guidance, or revelation.
 It is a manifestation of the Holy Spirit's wisdom and understanding given to believers for the edification of the church.

 Scripture Reference: [1 Corinthians 12:8](https://www.bibleref.com/1-Corinthians/12/1-Corinthians-12-8.html) - "To one there is given through the Spirit a message of wisdom, to another a message of knowledge by means of the same Spirit,"